DongShuaike/DongShuaike.github.io/_posts/2020-03-16-congruence.md

     return a
   return gcd(b, a%b)
 ```
-So what is Extended Euclidean algorithm?
+So what is extended Euclidean algorithm?
 It is used to solve a equation of two unknowns like below:
 $ax+by = gcd(a,b)$ [1]
 Using EEuc we can get $x$, $y$ and $gcd(a,b)$ at the same time.
 (There will be infinite solutions $x$ and $y$) How does it work?
 From the definition of `gcd` function above, we know before `b` becoming zero, we have `gcd(a,b) == gcd(b,a%b)`, therefore, we use `b` and `a%b` to replace `a` and `b` in the above equation and get: